Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 Increasing the batch time can improve master throughput for update/write RPCs, but may also increase the latency for those update/write RPCs.
-Setting a larger timeout value for `alluxio.master.journal.flush.timeout` helps keep the master alive if the journal writing location is unavailable for an extended duration.
+Setting a larger timeout value for `alluxio.coordinator.journal.flush.timeout` helps keep the master alive if the journal writing location is unavailable for an extended duration.

 ### Embedded journal write performance